Politics of Papua New Guinea: Foreign relations

-Papua New Guinea has sought to maintain good relations with its neighbours Australia, Indonesia, and the Solomon Islands, while also building links to Asian countries to the north.
-Tensions sometimes emerge with Australia due to changes in aid, while regional conflicts have complicated relations with the Solomon Islands and Indonesia, due to the Bougainville conflict and the Papua conflict respectively.
-In 1986, Papua New Guinea became a founding member of the Melanesian Spearhead Group alongside the Solomon Islands and Vanuatu, and the three signed a formal cooperation agreement in 1988.
+Papua New Guinea has sought to maintain good relations with its neighbours Australia, Indonesia, and Solomon Islands, while also building links to Asian countries to the north.
+Tensions sometimes emerge with Australia due to changes in aid, while regional conflicts have complicated relations with Solomon Islands and Indonesia, due to the Bougainville conflict and the Papua conflict respectively.
+In 1986, Papua New Guinea became a founding member of the Melanesian Spearhead Group alongside Solomon Islands and Vanuatu, and the three signed a formal cooperation agreement in 1988.
 A cooperation treaty was signed with Indonesia in 1986, and Australia in 1987.

 Papua New Guinea has provided support to Indonesia's control of neighbouring Western New Guinea, the focus of the Papua conflict where numerous human rights violations have reportedly been committed by the Indonesian security forces.
 Those living in communities near the border are able to cross it for customary purposes.
 Australia remains linked to Papua New Guinea through institutional and cultural ties, and has remained the most consistent provider of foreign aid, as well as providing peacekeeping and security assistance.
 There are growing ties to China, mostly as a source of infrastructure investments.
 The strategic position of the country, linking Southeast Asia to the Pacific, has increased geopolitical interest in the 21st century.

 Papua New Guinea has been an observer state in the Association of Southeast Asian Nations (ASEAN) since 1976, followed later by special observer status in 1981.
 It has filed its application for full membership status.
 Papua New Guinea is a member of the Non-Aligned Movement, the Commonwealth of Nations, the Pacific Community, the Pacific Islands Forum, APEC, and the United Nations.

 Papua New Guinea has been a member of the Forum of Small States (FOSS) since the group's founding in 1992.
 Papua New Guinea is part of the ACP forum associated with the European Union.